iitis/DatagenCopulaBased.jl/README.md

 julia> Nested_Clayton_cop([a,b], 0, 1.)
 Nested_Clayton_cop(Clayton_cop[Clayton_cop(2, 3.0), Clayton_cop(2, 4.0)], 0, 1.0)
 ```
 Only the nesting within the same family is supported.
 The sufficient nesting condition requires parameters of the children copulas to be larger than the parameter of the parent copula.
-For sampling one uses the algorithm form  McNeil, A.J., 'Sampling nested Archimedeancopulas', Journal of Statistical Computation and Simulation 78, 567–581 (2008).
+For sampling one uses the algorithm form  McNeil, A.J., 'Sampling nested Archimedean copulas', Journal of Statistical Computation and Simulation 78, 567–581 (2008).

 ```julia
 julia> a = Clayton_cop(2, 0.9, "Kendall")